ryman1/keeweb-wiki/Engineering.md

 Pending nice-to-have tasks
 - [ ] implement updating electron if it's too old
 - [ ] check signatures in web version when it's possible
-- [ ] replace outdated dropbox lib and use v2 endpoints
+- [ ] remove dropbox lib and use v2 endpoints
 - [ ] setup ci
 - [ ] replace jshint with eslint
 - [ ] lint html and scss